 Working as a locum doctor can seem like a complicated business when you’re first starting out.
-So, we've collated a list of the most frequently asked questions we receive from both new and experienced locum doctors alike.
-Placing these right here, along with brief answers, for you to read at your convenience.
+So, to help simplify things as much as possible for you, we've collated a list of the most frequently asked questions we receive from both new and experienced locum doctors alike.
+We've answered these for you here, to help you have a positive and successful experience while locuming.

-If you have a question which doesn’t appear here, have a look at our F3 Resource Hub or get in touch with us directly and we can add the answer here!
+If you have a question which doesn’t appear here, have a look at our Locum Doctor Hub or get in touch with us directly and we can provide the answer for you!

 Can I locum in a specialty that I haven’t worked in before?

 Yes!
 Locuming is a great way of exploring specialties you haven’t worked in before that you may be thinking of doing training in.
 It’s also a way of building up experience on your CV towards applying for a specific training programme.

 If you’re thinking of locuming in a specialty you haven’t worked in before, it’s worth having a look at our set of specialty-specific locum doctor guides on our F3 Resource Hub.

 If you want to get a locum position in a specialty you don’t have experience in, it’s important to optimise your CV to show what transferable skills you do have from other specialties, courses or exams, that will help you in this new role.
 For advice on how to write a CV specifically for locuming, click here to read our in-depth guide.

 Are there any particular foundation jobs that make it easier to locum after F2?

 This depends on which specialties you’re planning on locuming in.
 If you're looking to find locum jobs in General Medicine or General Surgery, you should already have some experience in these from your Foundation training, at least for on-call shifts.